epfl-ada/ada-2022-project-superplainteamname2022/README.md

 #### 2.1 Creating the model for keyword extraction

 1. Use KeyBERT for the extraction.
-2. Use "all-MiniLM-L6-v2", as it is claimed to be the best model for English text.
-3. For a paragraph of text, the model can give the keywords with probability.
+2. For a paragraph of text, the model can give the keywords with probability.

 #### 2.2 Creating keyword vector for each movie plot

 1. Load Global Vectors for Word Representation (GloVe) for word vectors.
 Use the 100d version with 400000 vocabulary.
-2. Sum over all keywords vectors of one movie plot (here it can be weighted by the probability or not weighted).
+2. Sum over all keywords vectors of one movie plot, weighted by probability.
 Only pick the word with a probability higher than a fixed value (needs to be decided).

 #### 2.3 Grouping the keyword vectors